CraftTweaker/CraftTweaker-Documentation/docs/1.12/content/Mods/Immersive_Intelligence/CraftTweaker_Support/Machinegun.md

 mods.immersiveintelligence.Machinegun.setCoolAmount(ILiquidStack fuelEntry, int amountPerUse);
 ```

-The methods accept the same parameters, but they serve different purpose.
+The methods accept the same parameters, but they serve different purposes.
 To register a new Coolant use `addCoolant`, to change the value for an existing one use `setCoolAmount`.

 ### Example